Skip to content

 If you fail to tell them about a change in your situation, you may find you are not covered.

-If you divorce and move to a singles policy with the same level of cover and benefit as your couples policy, you will be offered the same cover and not have to serve any additional waiting periods.
+If you divorce and move to your own policy with the same level of cover and benefit as your Couples policy, you will be offered the same cover and not have to serve any additional waiting periods.

-• Are you currently both fit and healthy so you just want the basics?
+• Are you currently both fit and healthy so do you just want the basics, or do you have different health cover needs?

-• Do you want health insurance to reduce your tax bill only?
+• Do you want health insurance to reduce your tax bill?

 • Do either of you have pre-existing conditions?

-• What is your family history of health conditions?
+• What are your family histories of health conditions?

 • Are you both young and healthy?